 TO REQUEST INFORMATION OR FILE A COMPLAINT

-If you have questions, would like additional information, or want to report a problem regarding the handling of your information, you make contact Bryan Henson, Director of Imaging at 931-528-1800.
+If you have questions, would like additional information, or want to report a problem regarding the handling of your information, you make contact Penny Jackson, Director of Imaging Services at 931-528-1800.

 The Following is a List of Other Uses and Disclosures Allowed by the Privacy Rule

 We may contact you to provide you with appointment reminders, with information about treatment alternatives or with information about other health-related benefits and services that may be of interest to you.